-Additionally there is a mixture of elective modules that you can choose to study.
+Additionally there are a mixture of elective modules that you can choose to study.
 You will be able to discuss this choice with the Programme Manager as these will depend on the pathway that you choose to take.

 Entry into this course requires:

 *including a minimum of 10 literacy credits at level 1 or higher (for those who achieved NCEA Level 2 before 2013).

 Candidates who do not meet the specified entry requirements may be considered for provisional entry (if aged under 20).
 These candidates may be required to demonstrate an ability to successfully complete the programme through an interview.

 Special admission may be granted to candidates aged 20 years or over who do not meet the specified entry requirements.
 These candidates may be required to demonstrate an ability to successfully complete the programme through a process of an interview and / or assessment.